 Mixed and mastered by Steven Wilson,

 Lost In The Ghost Light is a concept album revolving around the onstage and backstage reflections of a fictional 'classic' Rock musician in the twilight of his career.
 Jarrod Gosling provides the detailed artwork, which includes a visual history of the career of the concept's subject.
+The inspiration for this story is said to be the band Moonshot.

 The least we can say is that Tim Bowness is not known for his heavy and intense music.
 Still, his two most recent solo albums featured a good number of famous Prog musicians (i.e. Pat Mastelotto, Peter Hammill, Bruce Soord...) that contributed to introduce some Prog Rock elements in his songs.
 On his third album in less than three years, and even though some of his famous guests are back, Lost In The Ghost Light is a less ambitious project than his two previous records.